radarphp/Radar.Project/docs/intro.md

 - Boostrap the Radar `$adr` instance
 - Define routes
-- Define the middleware queue
+- Define the middleware pipeline

 ## Setting A Project Namespace